ohenley/aglw-demos/README.md

 Ada OpenGL Window Demos

 ::: this project has submodule dependencies found in [clone root]/main/3P
-::: git clone --recursive is mandatory and takes care of syncing thosesubmodules
+::: git clone --recursive is mandatory and takes care of syncing those submodules

 ## Build